 Exploring the Royal Alcazar of Seville, with its beautiful palaces and gorgeous gardens, is definitely one of the best things to do in Seville!

-The Alcazar of Seville is our favorite monument in Andalusia, even more so than the famous Alhambra of Granada.
+The Alcazar of Seville is our favorite monument in Andalusia: we think it’s almost as beautiful as the famous Alhambra of Granada.

 Only a few of the structures from the Islamic era still remain.